zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/idp_attributes.md

 #### Read IDP metadata from URL

 You can set up the module to re-import all IdP metadata files on a daily basis.
-Alternatively, you can import the metadata from a file.
+Alternatively, you can import the metadata from a file, manually.

-If you want to import the IdP metadata files from a URL, do the following:
+If you want to manually import the IdP metadata files from a URL, do the following:

 * Set **Read IDP metadata from URL** to *Yes.*
 * Set the **URL:** to the location where the IdP metadata is available.